HurricaneInteractive/Python-Journey/README.md

 # Python-Journey
 I will be starting my journey into the world of Python.
 This repository will host all of the code and challenges that I will be doing over the next few months/years.
 Hopefully by the end this repo will be a mini documentation for the python language and various packages.

+So far the repo contains code for the basics of the language as well as demo projects using Matplotlib, Web.py and Flask.

 ## Repo Structure
 - __Python-Journey__